3211PProcedure: Gender-Inclusive Schools

 The school will provide accommodations needed to allow the student to keep their transgender or gender-expansive status private.
 No student will be required to use a locker room that conflicts with his or her gender identity.

-Sports and Physical Education Classes (As required by OSPI and the state of Washington)
+Sports and Physical Education Classes

 The District will provide all students, including transgender and gender-expansive students, the opportunity to participate in physical education and athletic programs/opportunities in a manner that is consistent with their gender identity.